ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/flash-and-run.md

 ```
 {{% /notice %}}

-The full path to the port is needed in the next step, so be sure to note it down.
+The full path to the port is needed in the next step, so be sure to save it.

 ## Flash the firmware onto the module

-Run the python script below to flash the firmware.
+Run the python script below to flash the firmware:

 ```bash
 python xmodem\xmodem_send.py --port=<COM port> \